Are you struggling to bring in a steady stream of high-converting organic traffic?

 - Blog comments

 Brian Dean noticed while browsing SEO forums that people often asked 'why does Google hate my site?'.
-Being the smart guy he is, he capitalized on this by writing a post targeting those keywords.
+He capitalized on this by writing a post targeting those keywords.

 If people are asking a question in a forum, you can be pretty sure they didn't get a straight answer from the search engines.